Lock, Stock and Two Smoking Barrels: Plot

 Long-time friends and small-time London criminals Eddie, Tom, Soap, and Bacon put together £100,000 so that Eddie, a card sharp, can participate in one of "Hatchet" Harry Lonsdale's high-stakes three-card brag games.
-The game, however, is rigged and they wind up owing £500,000 to Harry, to be paid within a week.
-Harry sends his debt collector Big Chris and his son Little Chris to Eddie's father JD, since Harry's true intention is to acquire JD's bar in payment of the debt.
+The game, however, is rigged; and not only does Eddie lose his money, he winds up owing £500,000 to Harry, with only a week's grace before payment is due.
+Harry sends his debt collector Big Chris (and his son Little Chris) to Eddie's father JD, since Harry's true intention is to acquire JD's bar in payment of the debt.

-Also interested in two expensive antique Holland & Holland shotguns up for auction, Harry gets his enforcer Barry "the Baptist" to hire two thieves, Gary and Dean, to steal them from an insolvent lord.
-After the incompetent thieves unwittingly sell them to Nick "the Greek", a local fence, Barry threatens them into retrieving the guns.
-Meanwhile, Eddie returns home and overhears his neighbours, a gang of robbers led by a brutal man called "Dog", planning a heist on some cannabis growers loaded with cash and drugs.
-He tells the other three and they decide to rob the neighbours after they return from their heist.
-Tom buys the shotguns from Nick (both unaware of their true value), for use in the plan.
+Also interested in two expensive antique Holland & Holland shotguns up for auction, Harry gets his enforcer Barry "the Baptist" to hire two Scouser thieves, Gary and Dean, to steal them from an insolvent lord.
+Unfortunately, they end up selling the guns to Nick "the Greek", a local fence, instead of bringing them to Harry; Barry threatens them into retrieving the guns.